nubskr/codespace/README.md

   - Sends a verdict (AC/WA/CE/TLE/RTE).
 - Programs have a 2-second time limit and 256mb memory limit; if they don't finish in time, they get a TLE (Time Limit Exceeded) verdict. ⏰

+## Container architecture

 ![Container](./misc/container.jpg)

-This is what's inside the container.
+This is what's inside the container

 ## 🔧 Implementation Details